MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/QoS-in-Teams.md

     > [!NOTE]
     > If you're using Application Name QoS tagging via Group Policy, you must add Teams.exe as the application name.

-*  **Scenario 4:** You’ve deployed, or are deploying, Teams and want to implement QoS via port-based tagging with a custom port range.
+*  **Scenario 4:** You’ve deployed, or are deploying, Teams and want to implement QoS via port-based tagging by using a custom port range.

 ## Recommended DSCP markings